 Dairy cow slaughter, on the other hand, has increased in the face of year-over-year higher prices.
 Last year the U.S. all-milk price averaged $15.70 per cwt, while this year the first quarter is estimated to average in the mid to low $18s per cwt.
 That’s about a 16 percent increase, but still below the five-year average of $18.90 per cwt.
 Dairy farmers have been under significant financial stress over the last two years, and for some this price increase may be coming too late.

 These numbers can be interesting to look at regionally because they point to small nuances on a local level.
 For example, since December 2016, Region 7 has nearly tripled the number of dairy cows slaughtered.
 It’s important to keep in mind that this data represents where the cows are slaughtered as opposed to where they were on the farm.
 In this case, a slaughter plant has increased the number of cows it’s slaughtering by about 1,000 head per week, at least in part leading to the impressive increase of 157 percent over last year for the first quarter.

-There are have been some interesting shifts in the first 12 weeks of this year, and in most regions dairy and beef cow slaughter are moving in opposite directions.
-The most dramatic example is in the Northeast (Region 1& 2 Combined) where dairy cow slaughter has been up 25 percent compared to last year and beef cow slaughter has been down 14 percent.
-Region 6 has also seen large shifts; dairy slaughter is down 19 percent, while the beef cow slaughter is up 37 percent.
-Cost of production, plant locations, and live imports can play a big role in these regional differences, and there isn’t necessarily always a story like the one above that provides an explanation.
+There have been some interesting shifts in the first 12 weeks of this year, and in most regions, dairy and beef cow slaughter are moving in opposite directions.
+The most dramatic example is in the Northeast (Region 1 & 2 combined) where dairy cow slaughter has been up 25 percent compared to last year and beef cow slaughter has been down 14 percent.
+Region 6 has also seen large shifts; dairy slaughter is down 19 percent, while beef cow slaughter is up 37 percent.
+The cost of production, plant locations, and live imports can play a big role in these regional differences, and there isn’t always a story like the one above that provides an explanation.
 Figures 1 and 2 show the regional differences in slaughter compared to a year ago through the first 12 weeks of 2017.